8 Best B2B Digital Marketing Campaigns for SaaS

 #1.
 Set your digital marketing campaign goals

-As mentioned above, your business goals and objectives should inform and influence your entire marketing strategy.
+As mentioned above, your business goals and objectives should inform and influence your marketing strategy.

 Once you know what you want your marketing strategy to achieve, you can define KPIs and metrics that you can use to measure campaign effectiveness.